Skip to Content

 7. Take the foil off and give the stuffing another 45 minutes in the oven until the top is lovely and golden.

-classic sausage stuffing in a baking dish with a serving spoon
+classic homemade sausage stuffing butter, onion celery and herbs in a baking dish

 It’s Never Too Early To Start Thanksgiving Menu Planning!